Hi there!

 – The Management

 The Internet Has Gone Foul.
-[Part II]
+[Part II of IV]

 Although we may recognize the systemic nature of the world, and would agree when challenged that something we normally think of as an entity is actually a system, our culture does not propound this insight as particularly interesting or profitable to contemplate.
 Let me propose to you a little exercise, taking the bay I am looking at now as a convenient example.
 It is not difficult to recognize that the movement of water in this bay is the visible behaviour of a dynamic system: after all, the waves are steadily moving in and dissipating themselves along the shore.
 But please consider just one wave.
 We think of that as an entity: a wave, we say.
 What is it doing out there, why is it that shape, and what is the reason for its happy white crest?
 The exercise is to ask yourself in all honesty not whether you know the answers, because that would be just a technical exercise, but whether these are the sorts of question that have ever arisen for you.
 The point is that the questions themselves — and not just the answers — can be understood only when we stop thinking of the wave as an entity.
 As long as it is an entity, we tend to say, “Well, waves are like that”: the facts that our wave is out there moving across the bay, has that shape and a happy white crest, are the signs that tell me “It’s a wave” — just as the fact that a book is red and no other colour is a sign that tells me “That’s the book I want”.